StreetCodeAcademy/programming-fundamentals/python-curriculum/processing_flappyBird/README.md

 This piece of code randomizes the height for the top pipe.
 Now that I have given you the code for this part, let's make the bottom pipe.

+The bottom pipe's math is a bit easier.
+Keep in mind we should have the height of the top pipe and the space in between, so it's just a matter of using math to find the height of the bottom pipe.

 ### pipeMove()

 We want the pipe to move to the left.

-###pipePass()
+So we to change the x position and move the pipe to the left.

+### pipePass()

 This section checks to see if the pipe we created has moved all the way to the left, and if it has, we want to create a new pipe.
+Use a global variable to keep track of when the pipe is gone.

 ### moveBird()

 Moves the flappy bird.
 Since we have gravity, the bird should fall and should jump if the SHIFT key is pressed.
+Try to remember keyEvents.

 ### endGame()

 If the bird hits the pipe or the ground, the game should end.
+This will deal with object collision so review the object collision portions.

-###Tips and tricks
+### Tips and tricks

 There are several concepts that you need to understand if you are going to finish this game.